cypher4859/codeyou-devops-aws-homework-assignment-4-docker-mastery/README.md

 4. **Expose Port**:
    - Expose the default port that this app uses.
-   - **HINT**: You'll need to identify how this app executes and listens.
-Note that app execution will begin at `start.sh`
+   - **hint**: You'll need to identify how this app executes and listens.
+Note that app execution will begin at `start.sh` and you'll have to dig.
+We're only concerned with how the server is running, not workers if we can help it.

 5. **Create User and Group**:
    - Add a Linux user `spacex`.